SolidLabResearch/LDES-in-SOLID-Semantic-Observations-Replay/README.md

 Please delete the folder `node_modules\@treecg\versionawareldesinldp\node_modules\@inrupt`.
 This is due to conflicting dependencies and should be resolved once the `versionawareldesinldp` package has been refactored.

+### Properties file
+Below you find more information properties used in the `replay_properties.json` file:

+1. "port": "3001" ==> The port on which the engine should be running,
+2. "loglevel": "info" ==> Configuration of the amount of logging,
+3. "logname": "WEB API" ==> Name of the logger,
+4. "datasetFolders": "" ==> Server-side path where the data is stored that can be potentially replayed, e.g. `/home/data/`,
+5. "credentialsFileName": null ==> Authentication as per Solid CSS Specification,
+6. "lilURL": "http://localhost:3000/test/" ==> URI of the LDES to be created,
+7. "treePath": "https://saref.etsi.org/core/hasTimestamp" ==> The (ordered) property according wo which the observations are to be streamed into the LDES,
+8. "chunkSize": 10 ==> For visualisation purposes, defines how many of the Observations are to be displayed when requested by the webapp (support parameter),
+9. "bucketSize": 10 ==> How many observations should be contained in a single bucket of the LDES,
+10. "targetResourceSize": 1024 ==> Target size of the resources on disk, this is a rough estimate and belongs to the Solid Event Sourcing implementation (https://github.com/woutslabbinck/SolidEventSourcing).

 #### testing / API description:
 1. Get all loadable datasets using a GET request via